 Bullying and Conflict

 At times, students will engage in rough play.
 This type of play may appear aggressive.
 However, it serves to reinforce positive relationships and occurs among peers of equal standing.
-Conflict, in contrast, is motivated by negative intent and takes place between students of relative equal power or social standing.
+Conflict, in contrast, is motivated by negative intent and takes place between students of relatively equal power or social standing.
 When rough play or conflict scenarios involve groups of students targeting a single student, the situation can easily escalate into bullying.

 Because a power imbalance exists in bullying situations, it is usually inappropriate to use conflict resolution strategies to resolve bullying situations.
 This is because these strategies often assume that both parties are at fault or compromise is warranted.
 In general, mediation is not recommended in cases of bullying.